 Cosmetic bonding is a dental procedure in which a tooth-coloured resin material is applied to teeth to restore or improve person’s smile.
 The great thing about cosmetic bonding is that anaesthesia is often not necessary at all and just one visit is required to carry out the treatment

 It’s not just a person’s smile that is affected when teeth are broken or missing, chewing function can become impaired which can lead to indigestion and a reduced enjoyment at meal times.
 Speech can also suffer as we need our teeth to form certain sounds, and without them speech may become slurred and lisping may occur.
 Dental implants are a simple, secure and permanent solution to the problem of failing or missing teeth.
 They are effectively replacement tooth roots on which we can build a new tooth and are inserted into same position as the missing tooth.
 They are indistinguishable from natural teeth and provide an alternative to uncomfortable dentures or bridgework.
+For more information, read our blog post on 5 sings you should get dental implants.

 So the key to a healthy mouth and teeth is regular dental visits for preventative care.